GokulALT/ollamaChatWrapper/mcp-server-example/README.md

     npm start
     ```

 If successful, you will see a message like `MCP Server started successfully on http://localhost:8008`.
 You can now go back to the Chat Studio application, set the Connection Mode to "MCP Server", and start chatting.
+The `filesystem` tool will be available.

 ## Configuration